 If the reason you don’t like it is because of a craft issue, go ahead and provide your opinion and proposed solution.

 If the reason you don’t like it is a taste issue, maybe keep it to yourself.

 When I find myself in a setting where I’m critiquing work I wouldn’t necessarily pick out to read on my own, I try and hold back my personal biases.
 If someone reads an excerpt from their faerie book at a critique session, I’m not going to tear it apart because I personally don’t like faerie stories.

 Example: “I’m personally not into bodily humor, and this joke came off really crass.
-If you love it, I get it, but keep in mind it might be a turn off to readers like me.”
+If you love it, I get it, but keep in mind it might be a turn-off to some readers.”

 And that’s it.
 You don’t need to belabor the point, just put it out there and move on.
 The writer can decide on their own whether they think that’s something they should address.

 Sometimes critique partners can be so eager to help fix the problems they see that they forget to praise what’s already working.
 Make it a point to highlight what you love about a story alongside the things that aren’t quite perfect yet.